Clara Bow: Early life

 From first grade, Bow preferred the company of boys, stating, "I could lick any boy my size.
 My right arm was quite famous.
 My right arm was developed from pitching so much ...
 Once I hopped a ride on behind a big fire engine.
 I got a lot of credit from the gang for that."
-A close friend, a younger boy who lived in her building burned to death, something which haunted her.
-She heard his screams and ran to his aid, rolling him up in carpet to stop the fire, he died in her arms.
+A close friend, a younger boy who lived in her building, burned to death, something that haunted her.
+She heard his screams and ran to his aid, rolling him up in carpet to stop the fire, but he died in her arms.
 In 1919, Bow enrolled in Bay Ridge High School for Girls.
 "I wore sweaters and old skirts ... didn't want to be treated like a girl".
 Her mother had a long spell of good health, and changed Bow's appearance, cutting her hair more femininely.
 Bow said that "there was one boy who had always been my pal ... he kissed me ...
 I wasn't sore.
 I didn't get indignant.
 I was horrified and hurt ...
 I knew I could never go back to being a tomboy."

 Bow's interest in sports and her physical abilities led her to plan for a career as an athletics instructor.
-She won five medals "at the cinder tracks" and credited her cousin Homer Baker—the national half-mile (c.
-800 m) champion (1913 and 1914) and 660-yard (c.
+She won five medals at the "cinder tracks" and credited her cousin Homer Baker—the national half-mile (c.
+800 m) champion in 1913 and 1914 and 660-yard (c.
 600 m) world-record holder—for being her trainer.
 The Bows and Bakers shared a house—still standing—at 33 Prospect Place in 1920.